Reptetion/SCPC-Web/readme.txt

 ﻿TIB
 This is a basic and interactive website for TIB using a template.
 Credits to learning-zone @ https://github.com/learning-zone/website-templates

-This is a basic and interactive website for TIB using a template.

 Credits :
 -------
 => Design and developed: "WebThemez"  http://webthemez.com